England women's national football team: 2018–2021: Neville era

 After being appointed manager, Neville's first games in charge were at the 2018 SheBelieves Cup.
 In their first game, England defeated France 4–1, then drew 2–2 against Germany.
 They went into the final game against the United States with the opportunity to win the tournament, but lost 1–0.
 Second place was the highest England had finished at the SheBelieves Cup.

 England continued with World Cup qualification in 2018.
 On 6 April they drew 0–0 against Wales.
 After the qualifying games in June, England and Wales were guaranteed the first two spots in qualifying Group 1, and England's 3–0 win against Wales in August 2018 saw them clinch the group and qualify for the World Cup finals.

 In the 2019 SheBelieves Cup, England won the tournament for the first time after winning their first match 2–1 against Brazil, drawing 2–2 with the United States and defeating Japan 3–0.

 In the 2019 Women's World Cup in France, England won group D, beating local rivals Scotland and archrival Argentina to qualify for the knockout phase, before beating Japan.
 England beat both Cameroon and then Norway 3–0 to advance to the semifinal against United States in Lyon – the team's third straight major tournament semifinal.
 However, similar to the previous two tournaments, England once again failed to make the final, losing 2–1.
 Alex Morgan scored the winner after Ellen White had equalised following Christen Press' opening goal, while White had an equaliser ruled out by VAR and Houghton had a penalty saved by Alyssa Naeher.
 The team finished in fourth after losing the third place play-off to Sweden 2–1.

-In March 2019 Winsford was chosen for the site of the £70m Cheshire FA Centre of Excellence, which will be the new home of the England Women's Football Team.
-It will also act as a training base for European teams playing in Liverpool and Manchester.
+In March 2019 Winsford was chosen for the site of the £70m Cheshire FA Centre of Excellence, which would have become the new home of the England Women's Football Team.
+It would also have acted as a training base for European teams playing in Liverpool and Manchester.
 The development was delayed by the COVID-19 pandemic in April 2020.
-In October 2020 the Prime Minister Boris Johnson gave his support for the development to go ahead; planning applications are expected to be submitted to Cheshire West and Chester Council in spring 2021 with a possible opening date of 2023.
-The site is being designed to revolutionise women's football in England.
+In October 2020 the Prime Minister Boris Johnson gave his support for the development to go ahead, and it was supposed to open in 2023.
+However, the plan was scrapped in early 2024 due to increased construction and borrowing costs, as well as the lack of external grant funding.